emqx/emqx-dashboard5/public/static/config.md

   The Default QoS Level indicator for publish request.<br>
-  This option specifies the QoS level for the CoAP Client when publishing a message to EMQ X PUB/SUB system, if the publish request is not carried `qos` option.
+  This option specifies the QoS level for the CoAP Client when publishing a message to EMQX PUB/SUB system, if the publish request is not carried `qos` option.
 The indicator can be set to:
     - qos0, qos1, qos2: Fixed default QoS level
     - coap: Dynamic QoS level by the message type of publish request